cddavidson86/liri-node-app/README.md

 * `node liri.js spotify-this-song '<song name here>'`
     * Insert the song name and the artist in any order with spaces and it will pull up all information on the song.
-As you can see in the top picture, if nothing is entered as input it will default to "The Sign" by Ace Of Base.
+As you can see in the top picture, if nothing is entered as input, it will default to "The Sign" by Ace Of Base.
 ![Image of spotify-this-song](https://github.com/cddavidson86/liri-node-app/blob/master/images/Screen%20Shot%202019-06-25%20at%2010.05.46%20PM.png)
 ![Image of spotify-this-song](https://github.com/cddavidson86/liri-node-app/blob/master/images/Screen%20Shot%202019-06-25%20at%2010.06.22%20PM.png)